4.20 Sick Leave Loan Program

 - Upon the employee's return to a leave accrual status, the employee must repay one hour of sick leave and one hour of annual leave per pay period during the first year following return to pay status and two hours of sick leave and two hours of annual leave per pay period during the second year and beyond until the loan is repaid.

-- If an employee voluntarily leaves the University or changes to a non-accrual leave status before the leave loan has been repaid, the employee must repay the balance either by direct contribution of accumulated sick and/or annual leave hours or by direct payment.
+- If an employee leaves the University before the leave loan has been repaid, the employee must repay the balance by direct payment.